Groups claiming affiliation with Israelites: Beta Israel

 Beta Israel (Ethiopian Jews) have a tradition of descent from the lost tribe of Dan.
 Their tradition states that the tribe of Dan attempted to avoid the civil war in the Kingdom of Israel between Rehoboam, son of Solomon and Jeroboam, son of Nebat, by resettling in Egypt.
 From there they moved southwards up the Nile into Ethiopia, and the Beta Israel are descended from these Danites.

 They have a long history of practicing such Jewish traditions as kashrut, Sabbath and Passover (see Haymanot) and for this reason their Jewishness was accepted by the Chief Rabbinate of Israel and the Israeli government in 1975.

 They emigrated to Israel en masse during the 1980s and 1990s, as Jews, under the Law of Return, during Israel's Operation Moses and Operation Solomon.
 Some who claim to be Beta Israel still live in Ethiopia.
 Their claims were formally accepted by the Chief Rabbinate of Israel, and they are accordingly recognized as Jews.

 Genetic studies upon them had found that the Beta Israel as a general community do not cluster with the rest of the world's Jewry; but in fact are indistinguishable from local non-Jewish Ethiopians.
 The fact that analyses of Ethiopian Jewish DNA cluster separately from other Jewish groups does not rule out gene flow from a presently undetected founder population.
 It also does not negate the authenticity of their Judaism, since Jewish practice among Ethiopian Jews dates back centuries.

 Claimed Israelite descent, with lineage unproven, not recognized as Jews

 Banu Israil

 The Banu Israil is a Muslim community found in the state of Uttar Pradesh, India.
 The name means "Children of Israel", and the community claims descent from the Jewish community of Medina.
 They belong to the Shaikh caste, and typically carry the surname Israily.

 Bnei Menashe

-The Bnei Menashe is a group in India claiming to be the descendants of the Tribe of Manasseh.
-In 2005 members of the Bnei Menashe who have studied Hebrew and who observe the Sabbath and other Jewish laws received the support of the Sephardic Chief Rabbi of Israel in arranging formal conversions to Judaism.
-Some have converted and emigrated to Israel under the Law of Return.
+The Bnei Menashe is a group along the India–Myanmar border who claim to be the descendants of the Tribe of Manasseh.
+In 2005, members of the Bnei Menashe who have studied Hebrew and who observe the Sabbath and other Jewish laws received the support of the Sephardic Chief Rabbi of Israel in arranging formal conversions to Judaism.
+Israel approved a plan to take in around 5,800 members of the Bnei Menashe community by 2030.